BlueFalcon2270/linux-initial-setup/README.md

 <br>

 ### 3️⃣ Install Essential Tools
-The script installs a set of commonly used utilities to make the system ready for daily use:
+Installs a set of commonly used utilities to prepare the system for daily use:
 - **nano** – Simple terminal text editor
 - **curl** & **wget** – Tools for downloading files from the internet
 - **git** – Required for cloning and managing repositories